neoking89/owlsight/README.md

 It is recommended to use the `all` option, as this will install all dependencies and allow you to use all features of Owlsight.

+NOTE: some libraries like llama-cpp-python and pytorch can be highly dependant on user-specific configurations.
+From owlsight, these libraries are installed without any additional configurations.
+You might need to reinstall them after installing Owlsight with settings that match your requirements.

 ## Usage

 After installation, launch Owlsight in the terminal by running the following command: